idaholab/MontePy/doc/source/developing.rst

 Developer's Guide
 =================

-Montepy can be thought of as having two layers: the syntax, and the semantic layers.
+MontePy can be thought of as having two layers: the syntax, and the semantic layers.
 The syntax layers handle the boring syntax things: like multi-line cards, and comments, etc.
 The semantic layer takes this information and makes sense of it, like what the material number in a cell card is.